-The Chief Compliance Officer (CCO) is responsible for the AT&T Corporate Compliance Program (the “Program”) on behalf of AT&T and its affiliates and subsidiaries, including our operating companies.
-The Program promotes an ethical culture, compliance with the law, regulations and policies, and a commitment to respecting consumers’ and employees’ privacy while enabling business opportunities.
-Through the Program, the CCO develops policies and principles, provides oversight and verification of the effectiveness of compliance controls, and provides guidance on data privacy strategy throughout the enterprise.
+The Senior Executive Vice President and Chief Compliance Officer (CCO), a direct report to the CEO, is responsible for the AT&T Corporate Compliance Program (the Program) on behalf of AT&T and its affiliates and subsidiaries, including our operating companies.
+The Program promotes an ethical culture; compliance with the law, regulations and policies; and a commitment to respecting consumers’ and employees’ privacy while enabling business opportunities.
+Through the Program, the CCO develops policies and principles, provides oversight and verification of the effectiveness of compliance controls, and provides guidance on data privacy strategy throughout the company.

 The Program is robust and risk-based, modeled after the Federal Sentencing Guidelines for Organizations, the Department of Justice Guidance for Evaluation of a Corporate Compliance Program, and other international and industry regulations and guidelines.
-We continuously improve the Program in accordance with regulatory guidance and other leading best practices including external reviews of our Program.
+We continuously improve the Program in accordance with U.S. Department of Justice Criminal Division Evaluation of Corporate Compliance Programs guidance and other leading best practices, including external reviews of our Program.

 The Program focuses on areas including, but not limited to, anti-bribery/anti-corruption, antitrust and competition, third-party oversight, and data protection and privacy.
 We expect employees to follow the law as well as our own internal policies, which may require more than what is mandated by law.

-The Senior Executive Vice President & Chief Compliance Officer is a direct report to the Chief Executive Officer and also reports regularly to the Audit Committee and the Public Policy and Corporate Reputation Committee of the Board.
 While the Program is administered under the direction of the CCO, compliance is the responsibility of every operating company and department.
-The CCO partners with these groups to provide them with the tools and information they need to successfully mitigate risk and manage compliance.
+The CCO partners with these groups to provide the tools and information they need to successfully mitigate risk and manage compliance.
 This approach supports our model of built-in compliance and privacy-by-design to promote compliance ownership and integration into day-to-day operations.

-Ethics & Compliance Resources, Including Training and Awareness
+Ethics & Compliance Resources, Including Training & Awareness

-- Helpline: The “Ask Compliance” helpline is available for employees by telephone and email, and the WarnerMedia Compliance Help Line is available for employees by telephone and web portal.
-Both enable employees to ask questions or raise concerns about compliance policies or ethical issues.
+- Helpline: The “Ask Compliance” helpline is available for employees by telephone and email, which enables employees to ask questions or raise concerns about compliance policies or ethical issues.

-- Ethics@Work: Ethics@Work refers to a set of resources available to employees for better decision-making as well as the in-person and online training on topics such as anti-bribery/anti-corruption, data protection, social media, conflicts of interest, third-party oversight and gifts/hospitality.
-In 2020, Ethics@Work training continued to cover risk-based scenarios and decision-making tendencies using real world examples along with resources to assist individuals and their teams in making ethical business decisions.
-The training educates employees on ethical blind spots and decision-making, AT&T values and ethical recognition programs.
-Additionally, employees have access to our on-demand Ethics@Work Toolkit located on our Code of Business Conduct website, comprising leadership videos and message templates, decision-making models and ethical research.
+- Ethics@Work: Ethics@Work refers to a set of resources available to employees for better decision-making as well as in-person and online training on topics such as anti-bribery/anti-corruption, data protection, social media, conflicts of interest, third-party oversight and gifts/hospitality.
+In 2021, Ethics@Work training continued to cover risk-based scenarios and decision-making tendencies using real-world examples along with resources to assist individuals and their teams in making ethical business decisions.
+The training educates employees on ethical blind spots and decision-making, AT&T values, and ethical recognition programs.
+Additionally, employees have access to our on-demand Ethics@Work Toolkit located on our Code of Business Conduct website.
+The toolkit comprises leadership videos and message templates, decision-making models, and ethical research.
 These resources are also available in our Ethics@Work app, which puts compliance and ethics into the hands of employees.
-In 2020, we launched a Spanish version of the app, Trabajo Ético, for employees of AT&T Mexico.
-The Ethics@Work tools and resources are available to most employees, with plans to further expand in the future.
+A Spanish version of the app, Trabajo Ético, is available for employees of AT&T Mexico.
+The Ethics@Work tools and resources are available to most employees.

 Around the world, we follow ethical business practices in our dealings with public officials, other companies and private citizens.
-We do not seek to illegally or unethically influence them – directly or indirectly – through the payment of illegal bribes, kickbacks, or any other unethical payment or inducement.
+We do not seek to illegally or unethically influence them – directly or indirectly – through the payment of illegal bribes, kickbacks or any other unethical payment or inducement.
 Such activity would erode our integrity and, in most cases, violate the law.
-We strive to avoid even the appearance of improper influence, and we are especially vigilant when dealing with government officials.
+We strive to avoid any appearance of improper influence, and we are especially vigilant when dealing with government officials.

-AT&T has a comprehensive set of anti-bribery/anti-corruption policies and procedures.
-Our Codes communicate the expectations for handling and recording company transactions while our schedules of authorization delineate who has the authority to approve certain transaction thresholds.
-Other policies, including our Anti-Bribery and Anti-Corruption Policy (ABAC), Principles of Conduct for Suppliers and the Code of Ethics, provide guidance for executing company business.
-These policies are available to employees on our internal human resources website.
+AT&T has a comprehensive set of anti-bribery and anti-corruption policies and procedures.
+Our Codes communicate the expectations for handling and recording company transactions, while our schedules of authorization delineate who has the authority to approve certain transaction thresholds.
+Other policies, including our Anti-Bribery and Anti-Corruption Policy (ABAC), Principles of Conduct for Suppliers and Code of Ethics, provide guidance for executing company business.
+These policies are available to employees on our internal human resources websites.

 Our ABAC policy compliance programs aim to prevent, detect and mitigate risks related to public and commercial bribery.
-In addition to the risk assessment process as part of our overall Program, we continuously monitor for bribery and corruption risk throughout the year to assess the effectiveness of existing controls.
-AT&T Audit Services also performs periodic ABAC control audits on each operating company.
+In addition to the risk assessment process as part of our overall Program, we continuously monitor for bribery and corruption risk to assess the effectiveness of existing controls.
+Our internal audit organization, led by our Senior Vice President – Audit Services, also performs periodic ABAC control audits on each operating company.